 Trio Azura was founded in 2022 at the Colburn Conservatory of Music in Los Angeles, California.
 The ensemble consists of Canadian violinist Duncan McDougall, South Korean cellist Yejin Hong, and Chinese pianist Yanfeng (Tony) Bai.
-They are currently studying with esteemed faculty members Fabio Bidini, Martin Beaver, and Clive Greensmith.
+Beginning in August 2025, they will be the Ensemble in Residence and Colburn Artists at the Colburn School, studying under esteemed faculty members Jonathan Brown, Fabio Bidini, Martin Beaver, and Clive Greensmith.

 The Trio won the Grand Prize and Gold Medal at the 51st Fischoff National Chamber Music Competition.
-Additionally, they received the Lift Every Voice Prize for their exceptional performance of a work by an underrepresented composer, along with the Horszowski Trio Prize.
-In 2023, Trio Azura participated in the Accademia Musicale Chigiana in Siena, Italy, where they were awarded the “Rotary Club Siena” prize and had the honor of performing in recital with the renowned cellist Clive Greensmith.
-They were also selected for the 2023 ARD International Music Competition, earning high praise from German audiences.
+In addition, they received the Lift Every Voice Prize for the best performance of a work by an underrepresented composer, as well as the Horszowski Trio Prize.
+They are also prize winners at the Schoenfeld International String Competition in Harbin, China.
+In 2023, Trio Azura took part in the Accademia Musicale Chigiana in Siena, Italy, where they were awarded the “Rotary Club Siena” prize and performed in recital with renowned cellist Clive Greensmith.
+They have participated in masterclasses with internationally acclaimed artists, such as Jean-Yves Thibaudet, Orion Weiss, Pedja Mužijević, Arnaud Sussman, Nicholas Tzavaras, and the Horszowski Trio.

 Meet The Azures